singer-yang/awesome-deep-optics/README.md

-# Awesome Deep Optics/End-to-end Optical Design
+# Awesome Deep Optics/End-to-End Optical Design

 A curated list of awesome deep optics papers, inspired by [awesome-computer-vision](https://github.com/jbhuang0604/awesome-computer-vision).

 Deep optics/end-to-end optical design learns optical elements simutaneously with the image processing network, with the goal to:

-- find the best match between optics and network.
 - encode more information from the physical world.
 - minimize the cost and complexity.